-DEXA or Dual Energy X-ray Absorptiometry is an extremely accurate process for measuring bone density.
+DEXA Scan in New York or Dual Energy X-ray Absorptiometry is an extremely accurate process for measuring bone density.
 DEXA or DXA is an accurate and highly recommended process for bone mineral density measurements.

 According to the U.S. Preventive Services Task Force website, DXA scanning is the gold standard for osteoporosis screening.
 The USPSTF also recommends that women over the age of 65 should have a DXA scan done to assess their BMD.